 Health is affected, for better or worse, by almost every human act.
 Examining human health across regions, populations, and cultures reveals wide variations in health burdens and outcomes.
 However, how health inequity is generated and determining how to rectify it are complex processes requiring a range of methodologies.
 The goal of this FOCUS program is to help students identify factors that influence global health, ask critical questions about processes and paradigms to improve health, and develop possible solutions for targeted populations.

-Sherryl Broverman, Associate Professor of the Practice in Biology and Global Health
+Sherryl Broverman, Professor of the Practice in Biology and Global Health

-- Associate Professor of the Practice, Biology and Global Health
+Dr. Sara LeGrand, Associate Research Professor of Global Health

 This course will examine worldwide inequities in wellbeing among SGDP & explore multiple frameworks outlining health determinants.
 We will use a human rights lens to consider how laws and policies influence the wellbeing of SGDP.
 We will examine ethical implications of rising, health-harming SGDP laws and policies globally and explore additional determinants and multilevel interventions that may reduce health inequities.
 Course requirements: regular attendance, active engagement in class discussions, regular journal reflections, attending external course-related events at Duke & completion of a final team-based project.